For all that we have

-Such a day was often proclaimed in the years that followed, but it wasn’t standardized to November until President Lincoln’s proclamation in 1863, and it wasn’t standardized as a national holiday on the fourth Thursday of November until 1941.3
+There were many Thanksgiving proclamations after that, and the holiday was standardized to November by President Lincoln in 1863, and as a national holiday on the fourth Thursday of November in 1941.2

-When the pandemic of 2020 began, there were 42 men, women and children ranging from under a year to 75 years of age alive on this earth who were descended from, or married to a descendant from, one or both of my parents.
+When the pandemic began early in 2020, there were 42 men, women and children ranging from under a year to 75 years of age alive on this earth who were descended from, are partnered with, or married to a descendant from, one or both of my parents.

-Today, this Thanksgiving Day in the United States, there are still 42 men, women and children now ages one to 76 alive on this earth who descend from, or are married to a descendant of, one or both of my parents.
+Here on this 2021 Thanksgiving weekend in the United States, there are still 42 men, women and children now ages two to 77 alive on this earth who descend from, are partnered with, or are married to a descendant of, one or both of my parents.

 I cannot begin to express how thankful I am for that one simple fact.